datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 aid peacebuilding through social media analysis.
 Launched in January 2025, it addresses challenges like large data processing, limited technical expertise, and under-resourced-language classification.
-Key features include a user-friendly interface, secure authentication, data scraping, and multilingual classification.
+Key features include a user-friendly interface, secure authentication, data scraping, and multi-language classification.
 Phoenix has already supported hundreds of peacebuilders, processed terabytes of data, and gained recognition at the Paris Peace AI Forum.
 A public-good platform, making advanced AI tools accessible for conflict analysis of digital spaces.
 Phoenix exemplifies how collaboration and ethical AI can drive global peacebuilding efforts."
 author: benjamin
 linkedin_link:
 hackernews_link: